Ale1/Splashdown/README.md

 + **I want to use the generated logo for something else, how can I extract the texture/sprite from the splashdown file?**

-A Sprite is generated and saved as a sub-asset of the splashdown file. you can copy it to your clipboard from the project hierarchy, and paste it elsewhere in your project to get a clone.
+A Sprite is generated and saved as a sub-asset of the splashdown file. you can copy it to your clipboard from the project hierarchy, and paste it elsewhere in your project to get a clone of the sprite.

++ **I disabled the unity splash screen, but instead want to use a generated splashdown logo for a custom splash screen.
+How do I reference the generated sprite for use in my scene?**

+You can drag-and-drop any splashdown file unto the sprite field of an Image or Sprite Renderer component in your scene.
+When the original splashdown sprite regenerates, so will the sprite in your scene.
+If you want to keep the sprite static, see above about manually making a copy and using that as your Image/Sprite renderer sprite.

 + **Can I use asian alphabets (e.g kanji, Akson Thai, Hangul) ?**